lesander/fritzbox.js/README.md

 [![GitHub release](https://img.shields.io/github/release/lesander/fritzbox.js.svg?maxAge=1)]()
 [![Completion Status](https://img.shields.io/badge/completion-60%25-yellowgreen.svg)]()
 [![Build Status](https://travis-ci.org/lesander/fritzbox.js.svg?branch=master&cache=pls)](https://travis-ci.org/lesander/fritzbox.js)
 [![npm](https://img.shields.io/npm/dt/fritzbox.js.svg?maxAge=1)]()
 [![Code Climate](https://codeclimate.com/github/lesander/fritzbox.js/badges/gpa.svg)](https://codeclimate.com/github/lesander/fritzbox.js)
 [![BCH compliance](https://bettercodehub.com/edge/badge/lesander/fritzbox.js?maxAge=-1)](https://bettercodehub.com)

+The most powerful, simple and complete [AVM](https://avm.de) Fritz!Box [API](https://avm.de/Schnittstellen).

+Written in Javascript for use in NodeJS or browser-side scripts.

-The most powerful, simple and complete AVM Fritz!Box API. **This project is still a work in progress.** Written in Node.js
+**This project is still a work in progress.
+[See issue #1 for the current status.](https://github.com/lesander/fritzbox.js/issues/1)**

 ## Getting Started
 This module is future-proof and uses async/await promises.

 Until NodeJS supports ES6's async/await natively (which will be very soon), we have to use the harmony flag `--harmony-async-await`.
-You should use the latest version (`^7.8.0`) of NodeJS and use that flag, or use the [BabelJS](https://babeljs.io/) compiled module.
+You should use the latest version (`^7.8.0`) of NodeJS and use that flag, or use the [BabelJS](https://babeljs.io/) compiled module, found in the `compiled/` folder.

 This package was tested on Fritz!Box 7390 and 7490, with firmware versions `6.53`, `6.51` and `6.83`.